 Cruise Line Dock Accidents

 Cruise ship docking accidents happen more often than you would expect.
-Although some accidents are caused by unforeseen circumstances, some are the result of negligence on the part of the cruise ships that overlook safety procedures or fail to train workers properly.
-Docks and piers usually have their own safety issues due to the wide array of activities that take place around them, yet cruise ships have the responsibility to be sure that passengers are safe when ships are embarking and disembarking from dock, or when they are fully docked.
-Also, the risk of slips, trips, and falls is evident when passengers are getting off cruise ships after docking at ports.
+Although unforeseen circumstances cause some accidents, some result from negligence on the part of cruise ships that overlook safety procedures or fail to train workers properly.
+Docks and piers usually have their own safety issues due to the wide array of activities that take place around them.
+Yet, cruise ships are responsible for ensuring that passengers are safe when ships are embarking and disembarking from the dock, or when they are fully docked.
+Also, the risk of slips, trips, and falls is evident when passengers get off cruise ships after docking at ports.
 In addition, the risk of collisions between other vessels and piers is also possible when cruise ships are docking at their next port.

 Some Unfortunate Accidents:

 In October 2017, the Carnival Cruise Lines ship Glory docked at Port Miami.
 An 8-year-old passenger fell several floors, sustaining fatal injuries, while the ship was docked.
 This incident raised safety concerns for potential travelers with children.